akolov/Swift-YouTube-Player/README.md

 * `func previousVideo()`
 * `func nextVideo()`

 Please note that calls to all but the first two methods will result in a JavaScript runtime error if they are called before the player is ready.
-The player will not be ready until shortly after a call to either `loadVideoURL(videoURL: NSURL)` or `loadVideoID(videoID: String)`.
+The player will not be ready until shortly after setting either `videoURL` or `videoID`.
 You can check the readiness of the player at any time by checking its `ready: Bool` property.
 These functions run asynchronously, so it is not guaranteed that a call to a play function will be safe if it immediately follows a call to a load function.
 I plan to update the library soon to add completion handlers to be called when the player is ready.

 In the meantime, you can also the `YouTubePlayerDelegate` method `playerReady(videoPlayer: YouTubePlayerView)` to ensure code is executed immediately when the player becomes ready.